Viatris Inc. (VTRS) Class Acti - GuruFocus.com

-Robbins+LLP reminds investors that a shareholder filed a class action on behalf of persons or entities who purchased otherwise acquired Viatris Inc. (NASDAQ: VTRS) common stock between March 1, 2021 and February 25, 2022.
+SAN DIEGO, May 31, 2023 (GLOBE NEWSWIRE) -- Robbins LLP reminds investors that a shareholder filed a class action on behalf of persons or entities who purchased otherwise acquired Viatris ( VTRS) common stock between March 1, 2021 and February 25, 2022.
 Viatris is a global healthcare corporation.

 For more information, submit a form, email Aaron Dumas, Jr., or give us a call (800) 350-6003.

-What is this Case About: Viatris Inc. (VTRS) Misled Investors Regarding its Business Prospects
+What is this Case About: Viatris Inc. (VTRS, Financial) Misled Investors Regarding its Business Prospects

 According to the complaint, during the class period, Viatris falsely represented that: (i) 2021 was a "trough year" for the Company; (ii) $6.2 billion was the adjusted EBITDA "floor" for Viatris; (iii) its biosimilars business was a core part of the Company’s long-term investment strategy; (iv) it was managing resource allocation to meet its phase one objectives and manage Viatris’ base business erosion; (v) base business erosion was being and would continue to be offset by new product launches, including those in its biosimilars business; and (vi) base business erosion was in line with Defendants’ expectations.